ScratchEverywhere/ScratchEverywhere.github.io/extensions/format.md

 All `.see` files start with the magic string `SE!
 EXTENSION` (not null-terminated.)

+## Version Info

+This section contains all info about versioning.
+It is made up of 3 bytes.
+The first byte is the version of this file format, the second byte is the major version of the API the extension was designed for, and the third byte is the minor version of the API the extension was designed for.

 ## Core Extensions

 The core extensions flag is made up of 1 byte that is either `0` if the